ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 ### Microbial turnover

-TODO - Add something here about microbial turnover being temperature dependant

-The microbial biomass that is lost to both cell death and protein degradation gets added to the necromass pool.
-This breakdown of this necromass pool to form {term}`LMWC` is modelled using linear kinetics as
+The rate at which microbial biomass is lost to both cell death and protein degradation ($d$) is temperature dependant.
+This temperature dependence is modelled using the Arrhenius equation (described [here](./environmental_links.md#arrhenius-equation)).
+All of this loss gets added to the necromass pool.
+The breakdown of this necromass pool to form {term}`LMWC` is modelled using linear kinetics as

 $$D_n = k_d * N,$$